-Most I-130 filings from U.S. Citizens for their foreign spouse is routine however, there are circumstances when the USCIS might have concerns about the legitimacy of the marriage or the suspicions about the submitted documents.
+Most I-130 filings from U.S. Citizens for their Thai spouse is routinary however, there are circumstances when the USCIS might have concerns about the legitimacy of the marriage or the suspicions about the submitted documents.

 In every case, all material facts in a petition are checked with prior petitions for elements of fraud.
 Petitions are checked with pending cases for elements of inconsistency in relation to the supporting documentation.
 Individuals are checked against a Service Lookout Book which lists persons with a history of past immigration problems, criminal problems, or financial issues.
 The entire petition is reviewed for wrong or inconsistent information.

 Next, all of the supporting documents submitted with the petition are checked for authenticity.
-They are reviewed with the U.S. State Departments listing of available documents from each country.
+They are reviewed with the U.S. State Department listing of available documents from each country.
 The list provides an image and description of all of the available documents.
 If necessary, USCIS can send the document overseas for verification of its authenticity.
-However, if beneficiary will be processed at the local U.S. consulate, the USCIS officer will generally leave the final verification to the consular officer.
+However, if the beneficiary’s application will be processed at the U.S. consulate in Thailand, the USCIS officer will generally leave the final verification to the consular officer in Thailand.

 In cases where the documentation does not clearly establish the family relationship, USCIS can order that a blood test or DNA test be conducted.
 While the blood test is not conclusive, it can exclude two people who are clearly not related.
 A blood test or DNA test may be required in cases of child born out of wedlock or between siblings with different parents.
 The parties are not required to submit to a blood test but refusal to submit to a blood test will generally result in a denial of the petition.